kevinchung58/LatteReview/README.md

 Full documentation and API reference are available at: [https://pouriarouzrokh.github.io/LatteReview](https://pouriarouzrokh.github.io/LatteReview)

-## 🛣️ Roadmap
+## 🛣️ Roadmap for Future Features

 - [x] Implementing LiteLLM to add support for additional model providers
 - [x] Draft the package full documentation
-- [ ] Enable agents to return a percentage of certainty
+- [x] Enable agents to return a percentage of certainty
-- [ ] Change the name of "memory" functionality to "logging" as logging is a more accurate description for what it does.
 - [ ] Enable agents to be grounded in static references (text provided by the user)
 - [ ] Enable agents to be grounded in dynamic references (i.e., recieve a function that outputs a text based on the input text.
 This function could, e.g., be a RAG function.)
 - [ ] Support for image-based inputs and multimodal analysis